NVIDIA/nvidia-container-toolkit/README.md

 ## Introduction

-The NVIDIA Container Toolkit allows users to build and run GPU accelerated containers.
+The NVIDIA Container Toolkit allows users to build and run GPU-accelerated containers.
 The toolkit includes a container runtime [library](https://github.com/NVIDIA/libnvidia-container) and utilities to automatically configure containers to leverage NVIDIA GPUs.

 Product documentation including an architecture overview, platform support, and installation and usage guides can be found in the [documentation repository](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html).

 ## Getting Started

 **Make sure you have installed the [NVIDIA driver](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#nvidia-drivers) for your Linux Distribution**
 **Note that you do not need to install the CUDA Toolkit on the host system, but the NVIDIA driver needs to be installed**

 For instructions on getting started with the NVIDIA Container Toolkit, refer to the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide).